hwwhww/eth-research/sharding/review/casper_v2.1.md

 We now define the state transition function.
 At the high level, the state transition is made up of two parts:

-1. The crystallized state realculation, which happens only if `block.slot_number >= last_state_recalc + CYCLE_LENGTH`, and affects the `CrystallizedState` and `ActiveState`
+1. The crystallized state recalculation, which happens only if `block.slot_number >= last_state_recalc + CYCLE_LENGTH`, and affects the `CrystallizedState` and `ActiveState`
-2. The per-block processing, which happens every block (if during an epoch transition block, it happens after the epoch transition), and affects the `ActiveState` only
+2. The per-block processing, which happens every block (if during a crystallized state recalculation block, it happens after the crystallized state recalculation), and affects the `ActiveState` only

-The epoch transition generally focuses on changes to the validator set, including adjusting balances and adding and removing validators, as well as processing crosslinks and setting up FFG checkpoints, and the per-block processing generally focuses on verifying aggregate signatures and saving temporary records relating to the in-block activity in the `ActiveState`.
+The crystallized state recalculation generally focuses on changes to the validator set, including adjusting balances and adding and removing validators, as well as processing crosslinks and managing block justification, and the per-block processing generally focuses on verifying aggregate signatures and saving temporary records relating to the in-block activity in the `ActiveState`.

 ### Helper functions